Mdewakanton: History

 Tradition has it that the Mdewakanton were the leading tribe of Očhéthi Šakówiŋ.
-Their Siouan-speaking ancestors may have migrated to the upper Midwest from further south and east.
+Their ancestors may have migrated to the upper Midwest from further south and east.
 Over the years they migrated up through present-day Ohio and into Wisconsin.
 Seven Sioux tribes formed an alliance, which they called Oceti Sakowin or Očhéthi Šakówiŋ ("The Seven Council Fires"), consisting of the four tribes of the Eastern Dakota, two tribes of the Western Dakota, as well as the largest group, the Lakota (often referred to as Teton, derived from Thítȟuŋwaŋ – "Dwellers of the Plains").
 Facing competition from the Ojibwe and other Great Lakes Native American Algonquian-speaking tribes in the 1600s, the Santee moved further west into present-day Minnesota.

 In 1687 Greysolon du Lhut recorded his visit to the "great village of the Nadouecioux, called Izatys".
 It was described as being on the southwestern shore of the eponymous Mde Wakan [Lake Mystery/Holy], now called Mille Lacs Lake, in north central Minnesota.
 Originally the term Santee was applied only to the Mdewakanton and later also to the closely related and allied Wahpekute.
 (As it was a nomadic group, it was not identified by the suffixes of thuŋwaŋ – "settlers," or towan – "village").
 Soon European settlers applied the name to all the tribes of the Eastern Dakota.

 In the fall of 1837, the Mdewakantonwan negotiated a deal with the U.S. government under an "Indian Removal" treaty, whereby they were promised nearly one million dollars for all their lands east of the Mississippi River, including all islands in the river.
 Dwindling populations of game due to the American fur trade and the threat of starvation were motivators to the Mdewakanton to sign the treaty.
 Payment for the land was not received in one lump sum.
 Instead, the treaty stated that US$300,000 would be invested by the government and that the Mdewakanton would receive "annually, forever, an income of not less than five percent...a portion of said interest, not exceeding one third, to be applied in such manner as the President may direct."
 This discretionary fund worth $5,000 a year proved to be one of the most controversial parts of the treaty, as the government insisted that it had been allocated for educational programs for the Mdewakanton, but spent very little of the money over a period of fifteen years.